DZSR

-DZSR (918 AM), on-air as Radyo Pilipinas - Sports Radio, is a radio station owned and operated by the Presidential Broadcast Service, an attached agency under the Presidential Communications Office.
-The station's studio is located at the 4th floor, Media Center Building, Visayas Avenue, Barangay Vasra, Diliman, Quezon City, and its transmitter is located at Malolos, Bulacan.
-DZSR operates daily from 5:00 AM to 8:00 pm.
+DZSR (918 AM), broadcasting as Sports Radio, is a radio station owned and operated by the Presidential Broadcast Service, an attached agency under the Presidential Communications Office.
+The station's studio is located at the 4th floor, Media Center Building, Visayas Avenue, Barangay Vasra, Diliman, Quezon City, and its transmitter is located at MacArthur Highway, Barangay Dakila, Malolos, Bulacan.
+The station operates from Monday to Friday at 5:00 AM to 8:00 PM and weekends at 5:00 AM to 7:00 PM.

-As the country's first radio station dedicated to sports, Radyo Pilipinas 2's programming grid is 70% sports content and 30% news, informative, and lifestyle programming.
-On September 18, 2017, Sports Radio was rebranded as Radyo Pilipinas 2, merging its programming with Radyo Magasin.
+As the country's first radio station dedicated to sports, Sports Radio's programming grid is 70% sports content and 30% news, informative, and lifestyle programming.

-It is also the home of the radio coverage of the Philippine Basketball Association.